HistoryAtState/hsg-project/README.md

 ant deploy-one -Drepo-name=hsg-shell -Dxar=hsg-shell-0.2.xar
 ```

-- To start the day and ensure you have the latest version of all files (takes ~10 min; to shorten the time more, first run the `clean-default-data-dir` [build target](http://exist-db.org/exist/apps/doc/building.xml) on eXist - which wipes your database of all files and thus avoids the time required to *uninstall* old packages before installing the new ones):
+- To start the day and ensure you have the latest version of all files (takes ~10 min; to shorten the time more, first run eXist's `clean-default-data-dir` [build target](http://exist-db.org/exist/apps/doc/building.xml) - which wipes your database of all files and thus avoids the time required to *uninstall* old packages before installing the new ones):

 ```bash
 git pull